chocolatey-archive/puppet-chocolatey/README.md

 ## Attributions

-A special thanks goes out to [Rich Siegel](https://github.com/rismoney) and [Rob Reynolds](https://github.com/ferventcoder) who wrote the original provider and continues to contribute to the development of this provider.
+A special thanks goes out to [Rich Siegel](https://github.com/rismoney) and [Rob Reynolds](https://github.com/ferventcoder) who wrote the original provider and continue to contribute to the development of this provider.